thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 The most common issue for installing **pycoalescence** is gdal dependencies not being found (including errors relating to cpl_error.h, gdal.h, gdal_priv.h or cpl_conv.h).
 This is usually the result of gdal installing in a non-standard location, or the header files not being included with the gdal install.
-To fix this, install the c++ library on your system first.
-Then download the python package from `here <https://pypi.org/project/GDAL/#files>`_, and run ``python setup.py build`` from the gdal directory.
-If this is successful, run ``python setup.py install`` to install gdal to your python environment.
+To fix this, install the C++ library on your system first.
+Then download the Python package from `here <https://pypi.org/project/GDAL/#files>`_, and run ``python setup.py build`` from the gdal directory.
+If this is successful, run ``python setup.py install`` to install gdal to your Python environment.

 For issues related to missing boost headers, make sure that your system has boost properly installed.